PrinceNiyonshuti/movie-app/README.md

 ## Problems

 - use context api on Authentication [Fixed]
-- use context api on other functions
+- use context api on other functions [Fixed]
 - Making Protected Routes [Fixed]
 - use state without default data [Fixed]